Aerial drone survey of aggregate stockpiles at quarry site

 Yes.
 We can capture data at regular intervals, compare new volumes against previous surveys, and report on changes.
 This is useful for stockpile depletion tracking, site progress monitoring, or material movement audits.

-How long does a stockpile survey take?
+How long does a drone stockpile survey take?

 Most sites can be surveyed in a few hours.
 Turnaround for processed deliverables is typically 1 to 2 business days, depending on site size and complexity.